collective/collective.jsonmigrator/docs/mimetype.rst

 ``collective.blueprint.jsonmigrator.mimetype``
 ==============================================

-Sometimes we need to fix/change mimetype of migrated object.
+Sometimes we need to fix/change the mimetype of migrated objects.

 Parameters
 ----------